logicplace/pm-dev-docs/hardware/cpu/memory.md

 The mirrors start with a high byte at $20, $40, $60, $80, $A0, $C0, and $E0.

-Reading from higher ROM on a [PM2040](../flash_carts/pm2040.md)-based cart, which can have up to 16 MB ROM, requires a custom firmware.
+Reading from higher ROM on a [PM2040](../flash_carts/pm2040.md)-based cart, which can have up to 16 MiB ROM, requires a custom firmware.

 [Internal BIOS]: #internal-bios
 [RAM]: #ram